Focus696/Project-Focus/README.md

 # Project-Focus
-Focus is an Open Source Desktop Wallpaper changer with great Templates If you use this Code credit me!
+Focus is an Open Source Desktop Wallpaper changer with great Templates\nIf you use this Code credit me!